Net Worth

 Music Career

-One of the founding fathers of the hip-hop music scene, DMX began his career at the peak of its initial surge to popularity in the mid-1980s.
+One of the founding fathers of the hip-hop music scene, DMX began his career at the peak of the genre’s initial surge in popularity in the mid-1980s.
 In 1985, he began beatboxing with rapper Ready Ron, from which he derived the acronym “Divine Master of the Unknown,” which later formed the basis of his DMX moniker.
 He would go on to become one of the richest rappers in the world, working with major labels and collaborating with some of the biggest names in the industry.

 Following a period in which he struggled to break through into the industry while performing with Ready Ron, DMX got his first break in 1991.
 After signing to the relatively unknown record label Ruff Ryders Entertainment, DMX broke through to mainstream outlets and gained attention.